ithkuil/ithkuil/src/src/cases.md

 > I like music while she prefers art.

-> As for the cafe it is in a neighboring building (no in this one).
+> As for the cafe, it is in a neighboring building (not in this one).

 ### CON Concessive

 <description><this context>CONTEXT</this> happens despite <this this>THIS</this>.</description>

-> Although he seems rude I will help him.
+> Although he seems rude, I will help him.

-> Despite have been living in this country for 3 years I still can't understand local slang.
+> Despite having lived in this country for 3 years, I still can't understand local slang.

 ### EXC Exceptive